A small service area located in the picturesque hills of Lanarkshire, in a corner of the motorway junction.

-At the time Abington services opened, Welcome Break was owned by Forte, who also owned two Little Chefs in Abington village.
+At the time Abington services opened, Welcome Break was owned by Forte, who also owned two Little Chefs in Abington village, at Valleyfield.
 Those Little Chefs were inevitably going to close with the new motorway opening, but they were effectively moved into the new building.

 The entrance opens out into a small foyer.
 Opposite to the entrance is the Starbucks café which has a door.
 To the left is the food court while to the right is Burger King, WHSmith and the toilet facilities.